What Are Overhaul Balls?

 Split balls are small and used typically on small mechanic crane trucks, or even in shop environments.
 They call them split balls because they are truly split down the middle, and you install them by bolting them onto the line.

 Perhaps more common are the larger non-swiveling and top-swiveling varieties.
 We offer them in capacities from 4 - 30 tons to fit a wide range of wire rope.
 The top-swiveling type ensures the ball (and load) remains stationary if the wire rope starts to spin.

-The AS-15 series is a slick, low headroom option that incorporates a zinc plating for corrosion resistance.
+The Miller g-Link series is a low headroom option that incorporates a zinc plating for corrosion resistance.
 The angular contact bearings are extremely durable and help to preserve the life of your wire rope by introducing less torque into the line.